MSAF: Multimodal Split Attention Fusion: Proposed Method

 \subsection{BlockDropout}

 To lessen the dependencies on certain strong feature blocks and ease overfitting, we propose a dropout method for the feature blocks called BlockDropout.
-BlockDropout generates a binary mask that randomly drops feature blocks, and applies the same mask on the block’s attention.
+BlockDropout generates a binary mask that randomly drops feature blocks from the set of all feature blocks from each modality $B$, and applies the same mask on the block’s attention.
 Let the dropout probability $p \in [0, 1)$, we draw $|B|$ samples from a Bernoulli distribution with the probability of success $(1 - p)$, resulting in a binary mask for dropping out the feature blocks.
 Subsequently, the mask is scaled by $\frac{1}{1 - p}$ and is applied to the generated attention vectors.
+This is not to be confused with DropBlock \cite{NEURIPS2018_7edcfb2d} which is used in ResNeSt to regularize convolutional layers by randomly masking out local block regions in the feature map.
+Whereas BlockDropout is applied to feature blocks after the first step of MSAF which are split in the channel dimension.